vThrive/vT_Gmail/README.md

 -OR-
 pip install --upgrade google-api-python-client

-In a directory, copy the vT_Gmail.py file and client_secret.json file.
+In a directory, copy the vT_Gmail.py file and client_secret.json file; if you are going to use the servie account, then copy the PKCS12 key file here.

 Use it as: